-8. INTERNAL CONTROL, RISK MANAGEMENT AND INTERNAL AUDIT
+8. INTERNAL CONTROL, RISK MANAGEMENT AND INTER-NAL AUDIT

 The purpose of internal control and risk management is to ensure the effective and profitable operations of the company, reliable information and compliance with the relevant regulations and operating principles.
 Another aim is to be able to identify, evaluate and monitor risks related to the business operations.
-Internal control helps to improve the efficient fulfilment of the board's supervision obligation.
-Recommendation 51 deals with the description of the main features of the internal control and risk management systems pertaining to the financial reporting process, which is included in the company's corporate governance statement.
+Internal audit can help to improve the efficient fulfilment of the board's supervision obligation.
+Recommendation 54 deals with the description of the main features of the internal control and risk management systems in relation to the financial reporting process, which is included in the company's Corporate Governance Statement.

-Recommendation 45 - Operating principles of internal control
+Recommendation 48 - Operating principles of internal control